Mooo0042/Easy-Browser-Startpage/README.md

 **Favicons not showing?**
 - Some sites block favicon requests - a fallback globe icon (🌐) will appear
-- Clear your browser's localStorage if favicons seem outdated

 **Search not working?**
 - Make sure you have an internet connection